Justin-Acosta/campaign-crafter/dungeons/kryptgarden-temple-of-selune.md

 - **Libraries:** Temples often serve as repositories of knowledge, particularly concerning astrology, navigation, and lore about lycanthropes and the Shadowfell.
 - **Healing Wards:** As centers for healing, temples usually have extensive infirmaries to care for the sick and injured.
 They are known for treating lycanthropy and madness.

-#### Clergy and Inhabitants

-- **Clergy:** The clergy is made up of priests and priestesses who are often charismatic, wise, and compassionate.
-They are skilled healers and are knowledgeable in astrology and ancient lore.
-Their robes are typically silver, white, or pale blue.
-- **Temple Guardians:** Many temples have a dedicated order of guardians, such as paladins or fighters, who protect the temple and its inhabitants.
-The "Swords of the Lady," also known as the "Lunatics," is one such famous order.
-- **Other Inhabitants:** Temples often provide shelter to those in need, including travelers, the poor, and those seeking refuge from darkness.
-It is not uncommon to find scholars, astrologers, and navigators studying within the temple walls.

-#### Activities and Services

-- **Healing:** The most common service provided is healing, both magical and mundane.
-They are particularly known for their expertise in treating lycanthropy.
-- **Guidance:** Priests offer guidance and wisdom to the community, using astrology and divination to help people with their problems.
-- **Community Support:** Temples often act as community centers, providing food, shelter, and support to the local populace.
-- **Education:** They serve as places of learning, teaching astronomy, navigation, and history.

 #### Rituals and Ceremonies